maevegillies/Python-S1-Final-Project/RESUME.md

 Last year, my brother left for Florida to study computer science.
 Before he switched his major to architechure, I remember seeing the lines of Javascript code on his computer.
 I wondered "how could I do that?".

-I am proficient in Python and the hardware of the Raspberry Pi.
+I am proficient in Python, the hardware of the Raspberry Pi, I like learning about the world of AI and how it can be implimented to benefit life.
 * What skills, talents, and knowledge do you have?
 What do you like learning about?
 ### Strengths
 - * What are some of your strengths?